 Work days: Wednesday-Friday

-Rory Blundell, Youth Peer Leader (he/him pronouns)
+Reem Mohamed, Youth Peer Leader (she/her pronouns)

-Ruby Cameron, Peer Leader (They/Them pronouns)
+Ruby Cameron, Peer Leader (they/them pronouns)

 Ruby is a queer, non-binary, Aboriginal, musician and youth worker.
 They’re passionate about empowering young queer and trans people, building community and researching what drum kit to buy next.
 They’re currently completing a Bachelor degree in Social Science/Youth Work and work in the Queerspace Youth program.